-Fort Belvoir solicited comments from the U.S. Fish and Wildlife Service (USFWS) and the State Historic Preservation Office (SHPO).
-Additionally, a Public Notice was sent to agencies and organizations known to have an interest in the site, on {INSERT DATE}, soliciting public input on the proposed action.
+Fort Belvoir solicited comments from the U.S. Fish and Wildlife Service (USFWS) and the Virginia State Historic Preservation Office (SHPO).
+Additionally, a Public Notice was sent to agencies and organizations known to have an interest in the site on July 22, 2021, soliciting public input on the proposed action.

 Public participation opportunities with respect to this EA and decision making on the proposed action are guided by 32 CFR Part 651.
-Upon completion, the EA will be made available to the public for 30 days, along with a draft FNSI.
-At the end of the 30-day public review period, the Army will consider any comments submitted by individuals, agencies, or organizations on the proposed action, the EA, or draft FNSI.
+Upon completion of the analysis, the Draft EA was made available to the public for 30 days, along with a draft FNSI.
+At the end of the 30-day public review period, the Army considered any comments submitted by individuals, agencies, or organizations on the proposed action, the EA, or draft FNSI.
 As appropriate, the Army may then execute the FNSI and proceed with implementation of the proposed action.
 If it is determined prior to issuance of a final FNSI that implementation of the proposed action would result in significant impacts, the Army will publish in the Federal Register an NOI to prepare an EIS, commit to mitigation actions sufficient to reduce impacts below significance levels, or not take the action.